CLOSE Close

 Rates & fees

-The PUD’s Board of Commissioners recently approved a revenue adjustment of 5.8%.
-The adjustment will result in a 5.8% rate increase for residential customers.
-For the typical residential customer, the base charge will increase from 35 cents per day to 59 cents on April 1.
-The usage charge for residential customers will remain relatively flat at 10.26 cents per kilowatt-hour.
-The typical bill for a residential customer will increase by approximately $6 per month.
-For PUD small business customers, the rate increase will only affect their customer charge, resulting in an increase of approximately $10 per month to their bill.
-To learn more about the PUD’s residential base charge, click on Residential base charge below.
+The PUD’s Board of Commissioners approved a revenue adjustment of 5.8% effective April 1.
+For the typical residential customer, the base charge has increased from 35 cents per day to 59 cents.
+The usage charge remains relatively flat at 10.26 cents per kilowatt-hour.
+Customers should anticipate a bill increase of $6 per month.
+For PUD small business customers, the rate increase only affects the customer charge, meaning a bill increase of approximately $10 per month.
+For specifics, please visit the Electric rates page.

 Electric rates